-We are subject to a disclosure obligation in relation to the Fund and the units.
-That obligation will require us to notify certain material information relating to the Fund to NZX so that information can be made available to the market.
-These notifications can be found on the Fund's page on the NZX website at www.nzx.com (search the ticker code 'CO2').
-In addition, notices to investors will be able to be given by making an announcement on NZX.
+As the units are quoted on the NZX Main Board, we are subject to disclosure obligations in relation to the Fund and the units.
+That obligation requires us to notify certain material information relating to the Fund to NZX so that information can be made available to the market.
+These notifications can be found on the Fund's Announcements page on the NZX website at www.nzx.com (search the ticker code 'CO2').
+These announcements include: daily net tangible assets (NTA) updates, the allotment of new securities, the Fund acquiring Treasury Units, and the release of annual reports and fund updates.
+In addition, notices to investors can be given by making an announcement on NZX.